 Chinese yoyo diabolo

 Often called the Chinese Yo-Yo, the diabolo may be a challenging yet fun skill toy.
-Once the diabolo is spinning, it’ll balance on the string suspended between the 2 sticks.
-With practice, a performer can loop, hop, flip, throw, catch, etc. the diabolo to top that last trick learned or for the amazement of an audience.
+Once the diabolo is spinning, it’ll balance the string suspended between the 2 sticks.
+Then, with practice, a performer can loop, hop, flip, throw, catch, etc., the diabolo to top that last trick learned or for the amazement of an audience.

 How to use a Chinese yoyo